elgentos/best-practices/README.md

 # Elgentos Best Practices

-This is a collection of prefered elgentos coding principles and examples.
-These examples mainly but not excluxsively comprise of of prismicIO use cases.

-PrismicIO elements within this repo should contain the json used in prismic.io and examples of the template and layout files.
-Only the part of the json should be included that is part of that prismic element.
-The examples should be included in a seperate folder containing an readme for that element of the implementation of the element.
-The folder should at least contain a json and layout.xml file.
-A template file is optional as some implementations can use markup included in the layout.
+This repository contains best coding practices, primarily focusing on PrismicIO use cases.
+It includes examples often used magento prismic elements.
+The different examples need to include the JSON as well as template, when applicable, and layout files.
+Only the relevant portion of the JSON for each Prismic element should be included.
+The examples for each element should be cojntained in a separate folder with a README file explaining the implementation of that element.
+The folder should contain at least a `.json` and layout `.xml` file (structure up for debate).

-Included can be static elements or ... or slices

-## Often used prismic elements or pages

-Included list of often used prismic magento elements/pages.
-By no means complete

-- Landing page
-- Header navigation
-- Footer navigation
-- about us page
-- Usps
-- [...more]
+Elements that may be included in this repository include static elements, slices, and often used Prismic pages such as landing pages, header and footer navigation, and "about us" pages.

-## Notes
+## Notes on Development

-For the prismic part alone a lot of work needs to be done for this repo to be of any use.
-It needs input on the setup of the project, folder structure and included elements/pages/slices/statuc elements and posibly more.

-Other often used magento elements can be added.
-Perhaps a list of usefull modules with their use cases.
-But a case could be made to keep this repository soley a list of prismicio elements with their basic implementations and perhaps links to projects where they are in use.
+In order for this repository to be useful, further work is needed; establish a folder structure, and include a comprehensive list of elements, pages, slices, and static elements.
+It may also be useful to include a list of useful Magento modules and their use cases.
+Alternatively, this repository could focus solely on PrismicIO elements, with links to projects where they are in use.
+If the scope of this repository expands beyond Prismic best practices, it is probably best to encapsulate the PrismicIO examples in their own folder.